alanjding/RubikTreeLang/README.md

 - `d` (`inputd`): read the earliest-occurring longest consecutive sequence of characters matching `[0-9]` as a decimal integer literal.
 When stored to a cell's one-byte payload, overflow will occur if the integer literal is greater than 255.
 Arguments larger than `INT_MAX` will cause the interpreter to throw an exception.
 - `x` (`inputx`): read the earliest-occurring longest consecutive sequence of characters matching `[0-9A-Fa-f]` as a hexadecimal integer literal.
 When stored to a cell's one-byte payload, overflow will occur if the sequence is longer than 2 characters.

 `input_` behaves like the methods of a Scanner object (because that's how they're implemented): in the command line, the user must press return/enter after entering input for the interpreter to read it.
 Additionally, if no match is found in the line fed to stdin, `input_` (with the exception of `inputc` which waits for stdin to become populated or repopulated until it reads the EOF char) stores `0` at the payload of the cell under the read-write head. `inputc` will also store a `0` upon reading EOF (but not `\n`).
+Additionally, all `input_` commands other than `inputc` consume the entire line given to it.

 ### Output `output_`